All posts

 export default MyApp;

-If you need custom css classes, use the following:
+If you are going to have custom css classes, then do the following:

 import '../css/main.css'